python-jsonschema/check-jsonschema/README.md

     for the purposes of validation.
 This transformation is based on Microsoft's lanaguage-server for VSCode and how it handles expressions

+- `gitlab-ci`:
+    Handle `!reference` tags in YAML data for gitlab-ci files.
+This transform has no effect if the data is not being loaded from YAML, and it does not interpret `!reference` usages -- it only expands them to lists of strings to pass schema validation

 ### `-v`, `--verbose`

 Request more output.